MicrosoftDocs/azure-docs/articles/mysql/howto-data-in-replication.md

 2. Create same user accounts and corresponding privileges

    User accounts are not replicated from the primary server to the replica server.
-You need to manually create all accounts and corresponding privileges on this newly created Azure Database for MySQL server.
+If you plan on providing users with access to the replica server, you need to manually create all accounts and corresponding privileges on this newly created Azure Database for MySQL server.

 ## Configure the primary server